-Gaining top-tier elite status also tends to lock you into a single alliance, as you’re intent on taking advantage of the elite status benefits you’ve spent so much time, effort, and money earning.
+Gaining top-tier elite status also tends to lock you into a single alliance, as you’re intent on taking advantage of the elite status benefits you’ve spent so much time, effort, and money-earning.
 It’s also worth noting that many premium rewards cards offer top-tier elite benefits.
-For instance, The Platinum Card® from American Express grants access to Delta Sky Club when you have a same-day Delta boarding pass.
+For instance, The Platinum Card® from American Express grants access to Delta Sky Club when you have a same-day Delta boarding pass (Terms Apply).

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.